08 Dec 2017

 The Ashes is always an exciting event for any cricket fan.
 With this year’s tournament taking place in sunny Australia, you may find yourself glued to your television, wrapped in several layers, and daydreaming about warm days, beaches and barbeques.
-With the continuing trend of Brits emigrating to Australia, the odds might be that you’re toying with the idea yourself.

 If you’re thinking of making the leap and settling down under, there are a few things you’ll need to know about the process.
-Australia has a reputation for their strict immigration policy, but our blog has all the information you’ll need to get you started.
+Australia has a reputation for its strict immigration policy, but our blog has all the information you’ll need to get you started.

 Of course, if you do decide to move, you’ll have to consider where your cricket loyalties will lie going forward….